award

 In both Nevada and California, there are certain types of damages one could receive after being wrongfully terminated.
 These types of damages include:

 • Pain and suffering: this refers to the emotional distress caused by the wrongful retaliation.
-This is a part of non-economic damages, which is subjective just to the plaintiff.
-We have several experts to establish the pain and suffering that the plaintiff has gone through.
+This is a part of non-economic damages, which is subjective to the plaintiff.
+We have several experts who can establish the pain and suffering the plaintiff has endured.
 Our experts include mental health experts, psychologists, etc.

 • Legal fees

-• Punitive damages: this happens in certain cases when the employee is able to show that the employer acted with malice
+• Punitive damages: This happens in some instances when the employee can show that the employer acted with malice

-• Past lost wages: this includes a variety of benefits that were lost because of the wrongful termination, such as wages, overtime pay, insurance, pensions, stocks, tips.
+• Past lost wages: this includes a variety of benefits lost due to wrongful termination, such as wages, overtime pay, insurance, pensions, stock, and tips.

-• Future lost wages: if the plaintiff was able to get another job, but that new job does not pay as much as the old one, the plaintiff could potentially be able to recover the difference in salary.
+• Future lost wages: if the plaintiff can get another job that pays less than the old one, the plaintiff could recover the difference in salary.

-• Rehiring: in certain cases, if the employee does want their job back, the court may order the employer to reinstate the fired employee.
-This is a very rare case.
+• Rehiring: In some instances, if the employee wants their job back, the court may order the employer to reinstate them.
+This is a sporadic case.

 What is the Family Medical Leave Act?